wahidsaleemi/container-bootcamp/labs/day2-labs/test-storage.md

 ```
 kubectl apply -f heroes-db-azdisk.yaml
 ```
-Wit for the pod to be ctarted and Verify the mount points of azure disks inside the newly created DB pod.
+Wait for the pod to be started and Verify the mount points of azure disks inside the newly created DB pod.

 ```
 [root@CentoS01 helper-files]# kubectl exec -it heroes-db-deploy-678745655b-f82vj bash